12 Year-End Tax Planning Strategies to Keep More 2023 Money and Prepare for Future Wealth

 However, the additional .9% tax only applies to the income above the threshold limit.
 (So, if you earn $250,000, the first $200,000 is subject to the regular Medicare tax of 1.45% but you will pay an additional .9% on $50,000.)

-- Gains from the sale of stocks, bonds, and mutual funds.
+- Interest, dividends, and other gains on stocks, bonds, and mutual funds.

 - Capital gain distributions from mutual funds.

 - Gains from real estate in the form of rent or sales

 According to the IRS, “If you are an individual who is exempt from Medicare taxes, you still may be subject to the Net Investment Income Tax if you have Net Investment Income and also have modified adjusted gross income over the applicable thresholds.”
 This is particularly relevant for people who have RMDs on tax-advantaged retirement accounts.

 NOTE: The NewRetirement Planner factors in these additional costs, when applicable.
 If you don’t want to be subject to an additional 3.8% tax on your investment income, it may be worth keeping your income levels below the Medicare and NIIT tax thresholds.

 Check your taxable income in the NewRetirement Planner’s Tax Insights.

 YEAR-END TAX ADVICE #8: 65 or Older?
 Know that You Have a Higher Standard Deduction